ooni/spec/nettests/ts-022-ndt.md

 present inside of ndt7 tests.
 Ndt7 clients also include a key that is called `"protocol"` and is set to `7`.

+Response size of each segment is limited to 128 megabytes in order to not consume excessive memory on the host device.
+This is believed to be a conservative maximum bounds which should not be exceeded in normal usage.

 # Expected output

 ## Parent data format